Japanese people in India: Haldia

 The Japanese community of Haldia is mostly engineers and top executives at Mitsubishi Chemicals Corporation's (MCC) PTA (Purified Terephthalic Acid) plant in the city.
 The community have been living in the mini Japanese township called Sataku (Japantown) for many years.
 Sataku has many Japanese restaurants and a local Japanese news station.
 Japanese movies are also shown in local theaters.
 Haldia is the only Indian city to have a Japantown.

 The only problem for tourists to this Japantown is that it is not open to public.
 You need to be invited as a guest of one of the residents to gain entry to the complex.
 Also, the exact location is not available on Google Maps and not known to most locals or local traffic police.
 It is located in the Huzur tehsil and the Phanda block.
 According to the 2011 census of India, Haldia Sataku has a population of 1,814 people.

-The commissioning of the PTA plant and subsequent expansions have seen the arrival of many Japanese executives.
-While a few have returned, many stayed back in this quaint township, thousands of miles away from their home land.
-The next phase of expansion promises to bring in more Japanese expatriates to this new industrial hub in West Bengal.
+The commissioning of the PTA plant, and subsequent expansions have seen the arrival of many Japanese executives.
+While a few have returned, many stayed back.
+The next phase of expansion may bring more Japanese expatriates to Haldia.